Burns' Day Storm

-The Burns' Day Storm (also known as Cyclone Daria) was an extremely violent windstorm that took place on 25–26 January 1990 over North-Western Europe.
-It is one of the strongest European windstorms on record.
-This storm has received different names, as there was no official list of such events in Europe at the time.
-Starting on Burns Day, the birthday of the Scottish poet Robert Burns, it caused widespread damage and hurricane-force winds over a wide area.
+The Burns' Day Storm (also known as Cyclone Daria) was an extremely violent windstorm that took place on Thursday–Friday 25–26 January 1990 over North-Western Europe.
+It is one of the strongest European windstorms on record and caused many fatalities, approximately one hundred deaths, with almost half of these on the British Isles alone.
+The storm caused widespread damage and hurricane-force winds over a wide area.

+This storm has received different names, as there was no official list of such events in Europe at the time, although in Britain it was named so as it occurred on 'Burns Day', the birthday of the Scottish poet Robert Burns.

 Meteorological history

 The storm began as a cold front over the Northern Atlantic Ocean on 23 January.
 By 24 January, it had a minimum central pressure of 992 mbar and began to undergo explosive cyclogenesis, which was sometimes referred to as a weather bomb.
-It made landfall on the morning of January 25 over Ireland.
+It made landfall on the morning of 25 January over Ireland.
 It then tracked over to Ayrshire in Scotland.
 The lowest pressure of 949 mbar was estimated near Edinburgh around 16:00.
-After hitting the United Kingdom, the storm tracked rapidly east towards Denmark and caused major damage and 30 deaths in the Netherlands and Belgium.
+After hitting the United Kingdom, the storm tracked rapidly east towards Denmark causing major damage and a further 30 deaths in the Netherlands and Belgium.